Kristen Walters, Lower Fraser Salmon Conservation Program Coordinator

 As the Lower Fraser Salmon Conservation Program Coordinator, Kristen supports Raincoast’s work in restoring salmon habitat in the Lower Fraser river by developing a long-term governance and funding structure to guide the future management and protection of the estuary.
 This Vision for salmon in the Lower Fraser is being developed with community members and stakeholders in the Lower Fraser to discuss issues, concerns and considerations in developing this vision, which has an overarching priority of long-term ecological resilience.

-Kristen has recently completed her Masters of Science in Biology at Simon Fraser University, where she studied predator-prey dynamics in salmon watersheds.
+Kristen completed her Masters of Science in Biology at Simon Fraser University, where she studied predator-prey dynamics in salmon watersheds.
 She also studied at the University of British Columbia where she focused on environmental history and law.
 After completing her BA in Environmental History, she soon found herself getting her hands dirty in the field, and has since transitioned to biology.

 Kristen originally hails from Jackson, Wyoming U.S.A, where she grew up surrounded by the abundant wildlife of the Greater Yellowstone Ecosystem and passionate citizens who aim to be responsible stewards of our ecosystems.
 She has always known she has wanted to be involved with wildlife conservation.
 In her free time, you can find Kristen rock climbing and skiing in the Sea to Sky corridor.